jonesbrett/Python-3-Cheatsheet/pages/data.md

 ### Changing the values of a List

-List are mutable, meaning that we can change them by, adding or removing items after they are created:.
+List are mutable, meaning that we can change them by, adding or removing items after they are created:

 ```python
 thislist = ['apple', 'banana', 'cherry']